 - merging food and sound locally and globally;

 - how technologies are shaping what and how we eat around the planet;

 - and many more.

-Global Affairs announces the 2020-21 call for mini-grant proposals for the inaugural Campus Global Theme program.
+Global Affairs announced the 2020-21 call for mini-grant proposals for the inaugural Campus Global Theme program.
 These mini-grants, ranging from $250 - $1,000, provide an excellent opportunity for faculty, staff and students across UC Davis to get involved in discussing and addressing an important global issue, while providing student groups and departments with funding, logistical support, and visibility.
-Learn more about the call and submit your application by July 8, 2019.
+Learn more about the 2019 call for proposals which closed on July 8, 2019.
 A subsequent call for proposals will be open from April – June, 2020.

 This program complements the work of Global Education for All, an initiative to engage 100% of UC Davis students—undergraduate, graduate and professional—in global learning before graduation.